 10) Mind your manners and much will be forgiven.

-These are not the only guidelines when it comes to online etiquette.
-They are simply the ones that ring true to me.
+These aren’t the only guidelines when it comes to online etiquette.
+They’re simply the ones that ring true to me.
 I realize that different industries have different norms.
 I am viewing this from a rather conventional perspective, which may or may not apply to you.

-Whether you choose to take the advice of Thumper’s Dad is your choice.
+Whether you choose to take the advice of Thumper’s Dad is your business.
 But keep in mind that in the end, we are just people – interacting with other people.
 We all want to be heard and if not loved, at least respected.
-Although you may be looking at a device, you are interacting with living breathing humans who despite their differences are probably a lot like you.
+Although you may be looking at a device, you’re interacting with living breathing humans who (despite their differences) are probably a lot like you.